Daniel Cockburn: Personal life

 In a number of interviews, Cockburn said that he struggled with a paranoid-delusional breakdown during which "everything I saw, read, and heard was some sort of message to me that needed to be decoded."
 It was a period of "intense meaning-making ...
 I'd be looking at any text I'd encounter like a menu or road sign and I'd scramble the letters around and see if there were any different codes there that needed to be deciphered."
 After a long time, he realized that this behaviour, which was emotionally exhausting and troubling, had emotional underpinnings: "It became something that wasn't just an enjoyable intellectual play. ...
 In a number of ways I worked through it, and part of that was figuring out what the emotional reasons were."
 That experience "stayed" with him and worked its way into "just about everything" he wrote or directed, including his first feature film:You Are Here is a compendium of characters dealing with the question of whether their life is just a series of random events, or whether there’s some "Great Code" at the heart of it all.
 It's a cerebral concept, but when you're in the middle of it, it's scary and exciting and sometimes even funny, and that, for me, is the heart of the movie.During postscreening question-and-answer sessions for You Are Here, audiences often asked Cockburn what is religious beliefs were, and he answered: "I don't know."

 Daniel Cockburn is currently living in London, recently as a Research Fellow in Film Practice at Queen Mary University of London and on an Acme Studios residency.
-He was married to installation artist Brenda Goldstein from 2010 to 2015.

-Cockburn has called fellow video artist Matt Brown a friend.
+Cockburn has called fellow video artist Lia Matthew Brown a friend.
 When Brown made a work for the One Minute Film & Video Festival titled This Thing Is Bigger Than the Both of Us: The Secret of String (2007), and would not tell Cockburn what it was about, he made one of his own with a view to hazarding a guess.
 Both were shown together at a screening of Cockburn's anthology film in Toronto by Pleasure Dome in 2009.